DangBowen-Bell/PROX/README.md

+# PROXD with Improvements

+![](imgs/results.png)

-Code repository for my bachelor graduate design.
+Code repository for my undergraduate thesis.

 In this repository, I add some modifications based on [PROXD](https://github.com/mohamedhassanmus/prox) to improve the performance of 3D human reconstruction from a single RGBD image.

-![](imgs/results.png)

 ## Features